light-and-ray/sd-webui-waifu2x-upscaler/Readme.md

 # Waifu2x upscaler for A1111 sd_webui

 Waifu2x is an open-source NN upscaler from 2015.
-You can install it for nostalgia purpose, or if you need very fast NN upscaler.
+You can install it for nostalgia purpose, or if you need fast NN upscaler.
 Similar to "preserve details 2.0" in photoshop.
-It takes about 1 second to upscale 1024x1024 image 2x on RTX 3060 GPU
+But nevertheless new gen upscalers are a way better and faster, e.g. [4x-Nomos8k-span-otf-medium](https://openmodeldb.info/models/4x-Nomos8k-span-otf-medium) - 10 times faster then Waifu in 4x, and quality is comparable to DAT in many cases

 ![](/images/preview.png)
 ![](/images/upscalers.png)